 Download this FREE printable and keep track of your plants easily.

-What do you think of these fall vegetable garden design ideas?
+Do you have any layout garden designs that you want to share with us?
 I’m excited to know.
 Share your thoughts in the comment section below.